 Guinness (brand value up 26% to €2.4 billion) has retained its position as the world’s most valuable Irish brand, according to a new report from leading brand valuation consultancy, Brand Finance.
 The brand value of Guinness has increased by a quarter this year, in connection with increased demand for the product in a post-pandemic world.

-Every year, Brand Finance puts 5,000 of the biggest brands to the test, and publishes nearly 100 reports, ranking brands across all sectors and countries.
-Ireland’s top 25 most valuable and strongest brands are included in a dedicated national ranking – the Brand Finance Ireland 25 2022.
+Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes over 100 reports, ranking brands across all sectors and countries.
+The top 25 most valuable and strongest Irish brands are included in the annual Brand Finance Ireland 25 2023 ranking.

 The Guinness brand has shown significant growth this year, with organic net sales growing by 32%.
 The brand is increasingly being recognised as one of the most creative, innovative, and sustainable beers in the world, having launched several campaigns, including a pan-African campaign that attracted 1.5 million new Guinness drinkers.
 The brand is also investing in innovation and marketing, with recent award-winning dispense and liquid innovations, and new visitor experiences set to open in Chicago and London in 2023.

 The brand is also committed to sustainability and has embarked on a three-year regenerative agriculture pilot in Ireland to reduce carbon emissions.
 Overall, Diageo and the Guinness brand are committed to building and nurturing one of the world's most iconic brands while being rooted in culture and local communities and ensuring that the brand helps these communities prosper.